 My nursing experiences have helped me mature and grow enormously as a human being and a nurse.
 Since I first became a registered nurse first assistant, my passion for Nurse Anesthesia and my dream of becoming a CRNA have grown in intensity.
 Pushing myself to the fullest extent possible to advance my career and become an outstanding, autonomous provider, I started in the surgical ICU at XXXX University - a level 2 trauma center.
 Already experienced in OR, my hands-on knowledge of surgical procedures helped me immensely in my transition to the ICU and continuing to grow.
 I now serve as an educational leader and mentor for my peers.

 To develop a more in-depth awareness of the nurse anesthetist role, I have spent over 40 hours formally shadowing CRNAs, further solidifying my aspiration.
 The pressure and challenges of the intensive care environment push me to my fullest potential, and I love it.
-Serving as an integral member of the team in the OR environment is where I most want to be, and I want to play a central role, always on the front line battling for the best outcomes for my patients.
+Serving as an integral team member in the OR environment is where I most want to be, and I want to play a central role, always on the front line battling for the best outcomes for my patients.

 I am confident that I will quickly gain the skills and knowledge base to lay a solid foundation for my professional future as a successful CRNA candidate and future CRNA.
 I sincerely hope to have the chance to show how highly motivated I am, making my next move to XXXX University’s Nurse Anesthesia Program.